beduewung/beduewung/README.md

 **Hi There, I'm Zhaohong @beduewung**
-- 🔬 I’m interested in biophysics, optics, photonics, and systems biology.
+- 🔬 I’m interested in biophysics, optics/photonics, systems biology, and theories in computing.
-- 🧑🏻‍💻 I’m currently in Cornell Chemistry, studying biophysical chemistry via optical localization microscopy.
+- 🧑🏻‍💻 I’m currently in Cornell Chemistry, studying biophysical chemistry via (super-resolution) optical microscopy.
 - 👯 ~~I’m looking to collaborate on ...~~ I don't know, but come open minded!
-- 📫 Connect with me in: beduewung#3575 @Discord

 <!---
 beduewung/beduewung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.